-- (a) whether a qualified electronic authentication product was revoked; - (b) the validity period of the qualified electronic authentication product: or - (c) whether the qualified electronic authentication product contains any limitations on the scope or value of the electronic transactions for which the signature can be used. - 46.
-(1) An Electronic Authentication Service Provider Immediate shall revoke an electronic authentication product revocation upon immediately upon the receipt of a request to do so by the signatory or if otherwise warranted in the circumstances. - (2) An Electronic Authentication Service Provider shall ensure that the date and time when an electronic authentication product is revoked can be determined precisely. - 47.
-(1) An Electronic Authentication Service Provider Liability of issuing a qualified electronic authentication product to $^{\rm Electronic}{\rm Authentication}$ the public is prima facie liable for any damages or loss Service Provider caused to anyone relying on the qualified electronic issuing a qualified authentication product due to-
+- (a) whether a qualified electronic authentication product was revoked; - (b) the validity period of the qualified electronic authentication product; or - (c) whether the qualified electronic authentication product contains any limitations on the scope or value of the electronic transactions for which the signature can be used. - 46.
+(1) An Electronic Authentication Service Provider shall Immediate revoke an electronic authentication product immediately upon request. the receipt of a request to do so by the signatory or if otherwise warranted in the circumstances.

+- (2) An Electronic Authentication Service Provider shall ensure that the date and time when an electronic authentication product is revoked can be determined precisely. - 47.
+(1) An Electronic Authentication Service Provider Liability of issuing a qualified electronic authentication product to the public is prima facie liable for any damages or loss caused to anyone relying on the qualified electronic authentication product due to-